 - Help teams overcome cross-cultural and virtual barriers

-- Promote acceptance and awareness in your organization to help create a multicultural environment
+- Promote acceptance and awareness in your organisation to help create a multicultural environment

 - Leverage the global talent pool